Build System

 Overview

-TT-Lang uses a CMake-based build system that compiles LLVM/MLIR, a minimal tt-mlir subset, tt-metal, and TT-Lang’s own dialects and tools from git submodules at recorded commits.
+TT-Lang uses a CMake-based build system that compiles LLVM/MLIR, tt-metal, and TT-Lang’s own dialects and tools from git submodules at recorded commits.
 A single cmake -G Ninja -B build && cmake --build build invocation produces a fully working environment.

 Prerequisites